Efficient Cross-Validation for Sparse Linear Regression: Numerical Experiments

-which can either be taken over the validation set (CV)-- that is, the objective \eqref{prob:upperlevelofv_validation} we attempt to minimize-- or over an unseen test set (MSE), acting as a proxy for generalization error.
+which can either be taken over the validation set (CV)--that is, the objective \eqref{prob:upperlevelofv_validation} we attempt to minimize--or over an unseen test set (MSE), acting as a proxy for generalization error.

-To measure the validation and test set errors, we repeat the following procedure five times and report the average result: we randomly shuffle the data into $80\%$ training/validation and $20\%$ test data, perform five-fold cross-validation on the $80\%$ training/validation data, fit a model with the cross-validated $(\tau, \gamma)$ on the combined $80\%$ train/validation data, and evaluate the model's test-set performance on the remaining $20\%$ test data.
-We also report the average value of $\tau$, the cross-validated sparsity, for each method.
+To measure the validation and test set errors, we repeat the following procedure {five} times and report the average result: we randomly shuffle the data into $80\%$ training/validation and $20\%$ test data, perform five-fold cross-validation on the $80\%$ training/validation data, fit a model with the cross-validated $(\tau, \gamma)$ on the combined $80\%$ train/validation data, and evaluate the model's test-set performance on the remaining $20\%$ test data.
+We also report the average value of $\tau$, the cross-validated sparsity, for each method. {Note that the use of a ``2'' after the dataset name indicates that a dataset includes second-order interactions, in order to increase the computational difficulty of processing the dataset.}

-We observe in Table \ref{tab:comparison_ourmethods5} that SP obtains a lower five-fold cross-validation error (CV) for all datasets, being on average $9.5\%$ lower than GLMNet and $37\%$ lower than MCP.
-This result indicates that the proposed approach is significantly better at obtaining high-quality solutions in terms of the cross-validation error, even without solving the MIO subproblems to optimality.

-However, this improved validation error does not necessarily translate into an improved test set error, due to the optimizer's curse \citep[cf.][]{smith2006optimizer, cawley2010over}, where the cross-validation error consistently underestimates the out-of-sample error of the estimators.
-In overdetermined regimes, this error is relatively small, and achieving an improved cross-validation error indeed leads to better estimators out-of-sample: SP performs $2.0\%$ better out-of-sample than GLMNet and $3.3\%$ better out-of-sample than MCP.
-However, in underdetermined settings, the kCV error of SP underestimates the out-of-sample MSE by a factor of two.
-Thus, direct minimization of the cross-validation error leads to overfitting and worse estimators out-of-sample, and GLMNet performs $24\%$ better out-of-sample MSE despite a greater cross-validation error (although SP remains $1.2\%$ better out-of-sample than MCP).
-Finally, we note that the average runtime across all datasets was $1334$s for SP, $0.213$s for MCP, and $1.79$s for GLMNet.

-In a follow-up work \citep{cory2025stability}, we investigate techniques for improving the test-set performance of cross-validation more broadly and SP specifically, by optimizing both the stability of the regressors and their cross-validation error.
-This is because stable regressors are less likely to disappoint significantly out-of-sample, as identified by \cite{bousquet2002stability}.
-This involves separate ideas from the generalization theory literature, and thus is beyond the scope of the present work.